wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 = Where is the *.pot file for translating the plugin in any language? =

-There is not pot file coming anymore with the plugin.
+There is no pot file coming anymore with the plugin.
 With version 7.1 the translation was moved to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
 If you want to contribute a translation of the plugin in your language it would be great!

 == Screenshots ==